Bhawna58/Bhawna58/README.md

-- 👋 Hi, I’m @Bhawna58
+- 👋 Hi, I’m @Bhawna
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...Web Development,Cloud Computing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Database,Cloud
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
-Bhawna58/Bhawna58 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Bhawna/Bhawna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->